-In many applications, the user may not require the facility of writing to the on-chip registers.
-The user may just want to hardwire the relevant pins to the appropriate levels and read the conversion result.
-In this case the DIN pin can be tied low so that the on-chip registers are never used.
-Now the part will operate as a nonprogrammable analog to digital converter where the $\overline{\text{CONVST}}$ is applied, a conversion is performed and the result may be read using the SCLK to clock out the data from the output register on to the DOUT pin.
-Note that the DIN pin cannot be tied low when using the two-wire interface mode of operation.

-The SCLK can also be connected to the CLKIN pin if the user does not want to have to provide separate serial and master clocks in Interface Modes 1, 2, and 3.
-With this arrangement the \$\overline{SYNC}\$ signal must be low for 16 SCLK cycles in Interface Modes 1 and 2 for the read and write operations.
-For Interface Mode 3 the \$\overline{SYNC}\$ can be low for more than 16 SCLK cycles for the read and write operations.
-Note that in Interface Modes 4 and 5 the CLKIN and SCLK cannot be tied together as the SCLK is an output and the CLKIN is an input.
+In many applications, the user may not require the facility of writing to most of the on-chip registers.
+The only writing necessary is to set the input channel configuration.
+After this the CONVST is applied, a conversion is performed, and the result may be read using the SCLK to clock out the data from the output register on to the DOUT pin.
+At the same time a write operation occurs and this may consist of all 0s where no data is written to the part or may set a different input channel configuration for the next conversion.
+The SCLK may be connected to the CLKIN pin if the user does not want to have to provide separate serial and master clocks.
+With this arrangement the SYNC signal must be low for 16 SCLK cycles for the read and write operations.

-Figure 44.
-Simplified Interface Diagram with DIN Grounded and SCLK Tied to CLKIN
+Figure 36.
+Simplified Interface Diagram

-AD7853/AD7853L to 8XC51/PIC17C42 Interface
+AD7858/AD7858L to 8XC51 Interface

-Figure 45 shows the AD7853/AD7853L interface to the 8XC51/ PIC17C42.
-The 8XL51 is for interfacing to the AD7853/AD7853L when the supply is at 3 V. The 8XC51/PIC17C42 only run at 5 V. The 8XC51 is in Mode 0 operation.
+Figure 37 shows the AD7858/AD7858L interface to the 8XC51.
+The 8XL51 is for interfacing to the AD7858/AD7858L when the supply is at 3 V. The 8XC51 only runs at 5 V. The 8XC51 is in Mode 0 operation.
 This is a two-wire interface consisting of the SCLK and the DIN which acts as a bidirectional line.
 The SYNC is tied low.
-The BUSY line can be used to give an interrupt driven system but this would not normally be the case with the 8XC51/PIC17C42.
-For the 8XC51 12 MHz version, the serial clock will run at a maximum of 1 MHz so that the serial interface to the AD7853/AD7853L will only be running at 1 MHz.
-The CLKIN signal must be provided separately to the AD7853/AD7853L from a port line on the 8XC51 or from a source other than the 8XC51.
-Here the SCLK cannot be tied to the CLKIN as the 8XC51 only provides a noncontinuous serial clock.
-The CONVST signal can be provided from an external timer or conversion can be started in software if required.
-The sequence of events would typically be writing to the control register via the DIN line setting a conversion start and the 2-wire interface mode (this would be performed in two 8-bit writes), wait for the conversion to be finished (4.5 μs with 4 MHz CLKIN), read the conversion result data on the DIN line (this would be performed in two 8-bit reads), and then repeat the sequence.
-The maximum serial frequency will be determined by the data access and hold times of the 8XC51/PIC16C42 and the AD7853/AD7853L.
+The BUSY line can be used to give an interrupt driven system but this would not normally be the case with the 8XC51.
+For the 8XC51 12 MHz version the serial clock will run at a maximum of 1 MHz so the serial interface of the AD7858/AD7858L will only be running at 1 MHz.
+The CLKIN signal must be provided separately to the AD7858/AD7858L from a port line on the 8XC51 or from a source other than the 8XC51.
+Here the SCLK cannot be tied to the CLKIN as the $\overline{SYNC}$ is tied low permanently.
+The $\overline{CONVST}$ signal can be provided from an external timer or conversion can be started in software if required.
+The sequence of events would typically be to write to the control register via the DIN line setting a conversion start and the 2-wire interface mode (this would be performed in two 8-bit writes), wait for the conversion to be finished (4.6 μs with 4 MHz CLKIN), read the conversion result data on the DIN line (this would be performed in two 8-bits reads), and repeat the sequence.
+The maximum serial frequency will be determined by the data access and hold times of the 8XC51 and the AD7858/AD7858L.

-Figure 45.
-8XC51/PIC17C42 Interface
+Figure 37.
+8XC51/PIC16C42 Interface

-AD7853/AD7853L to 68HC11/16/L11/PIC16C42 Interface
+AD7858/AD7858L to 68HC11/16/L11/PIC16C42 Interface